Lights, Motors, Action!: Extreme Stunt Show

-The Lights, Motors, Action!: Extreme Stunt Show (or sometimes referred to as Moteurs...
+The Lights, Motors, Action!: Extreme Stunt Show (sometimes referred to as Moteurs...
 Action!: Stunt Show Spectacular), was a stunt show performed at Walt Disney Studios Park in Disneyland Paris and at Disney's Hollywood Studios theme park in Lake Buena Vista, Florida.
 The show was designed to be and look like a movie set, and the show is dedicated to show the process of how action movies are created.

 Revolving around a series of energetic stunts featuring automobiles, the show runs for just under 40 minutes, and includes scenes of car-based action, pyrotechnics, jet ski chases, and physical stuntwork.
 The cars are followed by cameras, and film, both shot during the show and pre-recorded, is shown to the audience on a billboard television screen.